Dzuelu/jest-meta-reporter/README.md

 }
 ```

-If you need a **JSDOM** environment, you need change the test environment to:
+If you need a **JSDOM** environment, you need to change the above test environment to:

 ```diff
 {